mikkelme/MastersThesis/README.md

 - Submitted ML hyperparameter architecture tuning to bigfacet
 - Made class for accerlerated search will be used to evaulate performance of different configurations and evolve by some searching strategy - perhaps genetic algorithms.

+#### Week 11 (13/03/2023 - 19/03/2023) - Working from Pisa
+- Made genetic algorithm (GA) for accelerated search
+- Added repair function for configuration proposals/mutation in GA
+- Submitted fixed version of the coupled stretch sim
+- Finished RW dataset

+#### Week 11 (20/03/2023 - 26/03/2023) - Working from Pisa
+- Made nice plots of tetrahedron (pop-up) and honeycomb for dataset part in article
+- Included data analysis of RW data
+-

 ## Things to remember